javascript-tutorial/en.javascript.info/8-web-components/5-slots-composition/article.md

 </div>
 ```

-## Default slot
+## Default slot: first unnamed

 The first `<slot>` in shadow DOM that doesn't have a name is a "default" slot.
 It gets all nodes from the light DOM that aren't slotted elsewhere.

-For example, let's add the default slot to our `<user-card>` that collects any unslotted information about the user:
+For example, let's add the default slot to our `<user-card>` that shows all unslotted information about the user:

 ```html run autorun="no-epub" untrusted height=140
 <script>